 Note that unlike with appeals, defendants are allowed to introduce new evidence in both motions for new trials and habeas corpus writs.

-If you've been convicted of a felony or gross misdemeanor in Nevada, call our Las Vegas criminal appeals attorneys at 702-DEFENSE (702-333-3673) for a free consultation about "appealing" your case.
+If you’ve been convicted of a felony or gross misdemeanor in Nevada, contact our Las Vegas criminal appeals attorneys for a free consultation about appealing your case.
 We may be able to get the case remanded and verdict reversed.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.